skywind3000/asynctasks.vim/README.md

 ### Build and run a project

 If you want to do something with a project, you must figure out where the project locates. `asynctasks.vim` and its backend `asyncrun.vim` choose a widely used method called `root markers` to indentify the project root directory.
-The project root is one of the nearest parent directory containing one of these markers:
+The project root is one of the nearest parent directory containing these markers:

 ```VimL
 let g:asyncrun_rootmarks = ['.git', '.svn', '.root', '.project', '.hg']